Prakhar0409/snl-archives/Readme.md

   * create a database with name `snldb` and owner `snl` (remeber to grant all priveleges to user `snl` over schemas in the `snldb`)
 * Get back to you project (in the directory where manage.py resides) and type `python manage.py migrate`
 * Inside the cloned project folder `/data/pgdb/populate.sql` requires proper changes to the file paths and then can be run in a psql shell to populate the database.
 (The dataset has already been resolved of the referential integrity errors and has been brought to 1NF and 2NF)
+_**Note: This does not use the Django ORM, but rather uses raw postgresql.
+The choice is based on the demand of the evaluater.**_

 ### Running the project